Epipolar Geometry Improves Video Generation Models: Experiments

 \subsection{Motion Quality}

-While the geometric alignment should naturally lead to smoother, more consistent motions and reduced jitter, it is important to verify that our alignment preserves the model's ability to generate diverse motions.
-We evaluate motion quality using different metrics focusing on various aspects: temporal dynamics, perceptual assessment, and human preference.
+While geometric alignment enforces smooth, consistent motion and reduced jitter, we also verify that our alignment preserves the model's ability to generate diverse motions.
+We evaluate motion quality using various metrics, focusing on different aspects, including temporal dynamics, perceptual assessment, and human preference.